 The Ontario Provincial Police should consult with the Employee Assistance Provider, mental health professionals as well as other police organizations and create a community referral list of mental health resources.
-Subsection 21(3)(g) Ombudsman Act

 The Ontario Provincial Police should, in consultation with police stakeholders, develop a plan to provide retired officers with ongoing access to specialized supports for operational stress injuries.